Shohei Ohtani: 2014: Second NPB All-Star selection

 In a September 7 game against the Orix Buffaloes, he homered to straightaway center at Kyocera Dome to become the first Japanese player to reach double digits in both home runs and wins.
 He tossed a 1–0 shutout against Orix on September 13 and became the first pitcher out of high school to record a 1–0 shutout victory within his first two years for the Fighters since Toshiaki Moriyasu in 1967.
 He also became the first pitcher out of high school to notch two shutout victories within his first two years in the NPB since Yu Darvish.

-During the July 2014 Mazda All-Star Game, he threw a 162 km/h fastball in the bottom of the first inning, setting a new record for the fastest official pitch thrown by a Japanese pitcher, beating the record set by the Yakult Swallows' Yoshinori Sato in 2010 (161 km/h).
-The jersey he wore during the game sold for 1,752,000 yen ($), making it the top-seller at the All-Star 2014 Charity Auction.
+During the July 2014 All-Star Game, he threw a 162 km/h fastball in the bottom of the first inning, setting a new record for the fastest official pitch thrown by a Japanese pitcher, beating the record set by the Yakult Swallows' Yoshinori Sato in 2010 (161 km/h).
+The jersey he wore during the game sold for 1.75 million yen ($), making it the top seller at the All-Star 2014 charity auction.
 The proceeds were donated to three Tohoku earthquake children's relief funds.